We think there are three key things you can do to make sure you take the right approach to Big Data Analytics in the cloud.

 Here’s an example of how this might work

 You concentrate on moving data analytics into the cloud in a single area of business.
 The marketing department is a good place to start as you can use their current campaign data.
 This data is obviously important to you but the risk of losing it is less than moving mission critical data – and the effort involved in setting up analytics here is minimal.
 Plus, as the data is being actively used to target customers, you’ll be able to quickly see the benefits or not of doing your analytics in the cloud.

 And once you’re happy, you can gradually migrate more data pools in manageable steps as you roll out that all important data strategy.

 Keep an open mind to open source technologies and in-memory databases

 As you can imagine we have just scratched the surface here, but we genuinely believe this is a good starting point if you’re considering Big Data Analytics in the cloud.
-If you want to find out more please feel free to explore our Insights page – packed with the latest insights, blogs and case studies on how to push boundaries with data analytics.
+If you want to find out more please feel free to explore our insights page – packed with the latest ideas, blogs and case studies on how to push boundaries with data analytics.

 Want to learn more?
-Head over to our insights page and read the latest!
+Head over to our insights page now and read the latest.